Solar Euromed: Concentrated solar power

 CSP technologies concentrate energy from the sun’s rays to heat a fluid to high temperatures.
 This heat is transformed into mechanical energy and then into electricity.
 Using the sun as a free source of energy, structures made out of metal and glass and completely greenhouse gas (GHG) emission-free, Concentrated Solar Power is a sustainable and environmentally friendly solution to produce a clean and renewable energy.

 CSP is a proven technology and the first plants began operating in California in the 80’s, spurred by federal and state tax incentives and mandatory long-term power purchase contracts.
 A drop in fossil fuel prices then led the federal and state governments to dismantle the policy framework that had supported the advancement of CSP.
 In 2006, the market re-emerged in Spain and the United States, supported by changes in governmental policies favorable to renewable energies – and solar in particular.
-CSP uses renewable solar resource to generate electricity while producing no GHG emissions (SOX, CO2) with large scale power capacities.
+CSP uses renewable solar resource to generate electricity while producing no GHG emissions (SO2, CO2) with large scale power capacities.
 CSP plants can be combined with thermal storage capacity so as to avoid intermittency due to clouds, or to provide the grid with electricity in the evening, during peak hours, and throughout the night.
 CSP plants can also provide power generation during off-solar hours thanks to hybridization either with gas or biomass.
 While the bulk of CSP electricity will come from large, on-grid power plants, these technologies also show significant potential for supplying other specific needs such as water desalination, off-grid power, combined heat and power generation, process heat, oil & gas pumping, and solar fuels generation.